KING-KVK/SaloonManagement/README.md

 # SaloonManagement
-The Ultimate Saloon Management System
+The Ultimate Saloon Management
+By Kunal, Nayan and Krishna xD